A growing number of doctors are ditching the status quo and adopting an entirely different business model: concierge medicine.

 Software to Support Concierge Practices

-Those transitioning to concierge care will find it’s a good time to re-evaluate workflows and invest in new or upgraded health IT tools.
-Below are some types of applications that can optimize concierge model operations and examples of highly-rated software vendors to consider.
+Those transitioning to concierge care will find that it’s a good time to re-evaluate workflows and invest in new or upgraded health IT tools.
+Below are some types of applications that can optimize concierge model operations and examples of highly rated software vendors to consider.

 Electronic Health Records (EHR)

-Since patients are essentially paying for more personalized service and will anticipate greater access to this documentation, it makes sense to invest in an electronic system to realize these expectations.
+Since patients are essentially paying for more personalized service and will anticipate greater access to this documentation, it makes sense to invest in an electronic system to meet these expectations.

-The value of concierge medicine from the patient’s perspective is that they get to feel a greater level of accessibility and attention from their doctor.
-Patient portals are great because they provide a platform on which doctors and patients can securely exchange messages, schedule appointments and review medical notes any time of day.
+The value of concierge medicine from the patient’s perspective is that they get to feel a greater level of accessibility to, and attention from, their doctor.
+Patient portals provide a platform on which doctors and patients can securely exchange messages, schedule appointments and review medical notes any time of day.

 Concierge medicine can be a great option for physicians who are ready for a change of pace thanks to the smaller patient panel and reduced dependence on insurance reimbursements.

-Just keep these conclusions in mind as you make a final decision about the future of your practice:
+And finally, keep these things in mind as you make a final decision about the future of your practice:

 - There are many ways to offer concierge care.
 Consider the options (e.g., full vs. hybrid models, independent vs. network-affiliated) and choose what’s best for you.